keepthrifty/keepthrifty.github.io/_posts/2016-06-13-escape-fashion-trap-part-1.md

 image: /img/fancy-suit.jpg
 ---

-Millenial males spend _twice as much_ each year on apparel when compared to men of prior generations.
-Millenial females are in a similar situation, spending a third more.
+Millennial males spend _twice as much_ each year on apparel when compared to men of prior generations.
+Millennial females are in a similar situation, spending a third more than women of prior generations.
 How can we avoid losing the shirts off our backs?

 ([Source of spending statistics][bcg-paper])